Dubai tennis court on the top of the skyscraper in Burj Al Arab.

 Hotel-Tower Burj Al-Arab looks like an enormous sail, which raises 321 meters above sea level.
 To call this building "one of the highest hotels" means underestimate it because Burj Al-Arab is second only to the hotel "Rose Tower."
 Both these buildings are located in Dubai, the capital of the United Arabian Emirates.
 Residents of the city are experts in a genuinely oriental luxury: room price in Burj Al-Arab starts from 1000 USD and reach 28000 USD per night.
 But certainly for the money - full comfort: the hotel calls itself the "seven-star."
 Really and truly - in what other hotels you can play tennis on the court in the middle of the sky?
 Dubai girls.

-Tennis court of United Arabian Emirates is situated in front of famous “Al-Muntaha” elite restaurant (however, this is not the most amazing restaurant in Dubai: remember even a restaurant-propeller in a skyscraper).
-The VIP place for the game looks like a separate “accessory building”.
-But it does not mean that Arabs are so fond of tennis that they are willing to spend millions on special architectural solutions.
+Tennis court of United Arabian Emirates is situated in front of the famous "Al-Muntaha" elite restaurant (however, this is not the most fantastic restaurant in Dubai: remember even a restaurant-propeller in a skyscraper).
+The VIP place for the game looks like a separate "accessory building."
+But it does not mean that Arabs are so fond of tennis that they are willing to spend millions on individual architectural solutions.
 The round shape of the court gives its essence: it is a helipad.
-But helicopters are not often visitors of VIP Burj Al Arab, and so most of the time it's still tennis.
-To tell the truth rather a rational combination of functionality and exotics.
+But helicopters are not often visitors of VIP Burj Al Arab, and so most of the time, it's still tennis.
+Preferably a rational combination of functionality and exotics.

 The remarkable thing is that the exact height of the court is not known to anyone except the building architects.